merrillse/tap-nextjs/SETUP.md

    - Replace `your_actual_*_secret_here` with the real client secrets
    - Never commit this file to version control
    - If you don't have all secrets, comment out the lines with `#`
+   - **Consider switching to system environment variables for better security**

 ## 🏗️ Step 5: Build and Test